thedynamiclinker/sudocode/root/bin/sleep.md

 1: No dummy.
 Like a group.

-0: Not sure what you me---
+0: Not sure what you me一

 1: All those groups in /etc/group.
 They did it.